MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/resource-specific-consent.md

 #### The "Allow group owners to allow apps to apps accessing their groups" setting

 This setting controls whether group owners can grant team-specific permissions.
-This setting must be enabled for team owners to give consent.
+This setting must be enabled for team owners for them to give consent.
 To manage this setting, do the following:

 1. In the Azure AD portal, go to **Azure Active Directory** > **Groups**, and then click **General**.
 2. Under **Office 365 Groups**, set **Allow group owners to allow apps to apps accessing their groups** to one of the following: